Skip to content

 Bonus: TypeChecking js files

 If you add the // @ts-check comment at the top of your js file, it will be type-checked almost like all your typescript files, and JsDoc annotations will be honoured 😮.
-You can read more about the differences here.
+You can read more about the differences here (opens in a new window).

 What I ended up doing